Assess Vulnerability & Risk

 Do you need to hire a consultant?

-You may want to view examples of vulnerability assessment reports on this site.
 Be aware that many communities choose to hire consultants, adaptation practitioners, or Architecture and Engineering (A&E) firms to assist them in compiling their vulnerability and risk assessments.
 Professionals who fill these roles still need plenty of input from the local champion and team, but they can help groups navigate unfamiliar concepts to document the most pressing potential climate problems in your community.

 Where should you start?